Black Berkey® filter elements

 - Water from swimming pools and spas

-The chemicals and contaminants commonly found in pools are varied and mostly toxic: pH+, pH-, alkalinity adjustment (baking soda, muriatic acid, sodium bisulfate), calcium hardness increase, chlorine, bromide, biguanide, cyanuric acid, ammonia, bacteria and other pathogens, algae, insects and animal waste...
+The chemicals and contaminants commonly found in pools are varied and mostly toxic: pH+, pH-, alkalinity adjustment (bicarbonate of soda, muriatic acid, sodium bisulfate), calcium hardness increase, chlorine, bromide, biguanide, cyanuric acid, ammonia, bacteria and other pathogens, algae, insects and animal waste...

 The presence and concentrations of these chemical contaminants depend on several factors, including the type of pool, the type and dosage of disinfectants used, the bather load, temperature and pH.